mahanmoulaei/SportPreference/README.md

-# SportPreference
+# Sport Preference Application
-Simple Android Application Using Linear Constraints and Activity Classes to Bring Data From One Activity Page To Another One.
+Very Simple Android Application Using Linear Constraints and Activity Classes to Bring Data From One Activity Page To Another One.